Shaping the Democracy of Tomorrow

 Why Is This Important

-Stopping this threat requires bold and ambitious long-term strategies to ensure that the Democracy of Tomorrow better reflects the will of all Americans and is oriented towards collaboratively addressing our country’s most pressing challenges.
+Stopping the authoritarian threat requires bold and ambitious long-term strategies to ensure that the Democracy of Tomorrow better reflects the will of all Americans and is oriented toward collaboratively addressing our country’s most pressing challenges.

 The kinds of outcomes we seek

-2. Replace winner-take-all elections with more proportional systems of representation.
+1. Replacing winner-take-all elections with a more proportional system of representation

-3. Legalize fusion voting to help break the two-party doom loop.
+3. Legalizing fusion voting to help break the two-party doom loop.

 What Impact Have We Had

-Several provisions of the Protecting Our Democracy Act, a package of democratic guardrails reforms we helped Congressional leaders assemble, were signed into law by President Biden.
+Advanced several provisions of the Protecting Our Democracy Act, a package of democratic guardrails reforms we helped congressional leaders assemble, which President Biden signed into law.

 Impact in the News